PRICING NOTICE: Cobalt pricing consultation reminder

 Low-grade metal proposal

-For a trial period from January 2015, Metal Bulletin may continue to publish low-grade cobalt metal prices on Wednesdays and Fridays.
+For a trial period from January 2015, Metal Bulletin will continue to publish a low-grade cobalt metal price on Wednesdays and Fridays.

-If, following the six-month consultation period, the above change is implemented, the market will be informed well in advance of the date of implementation.
+If, following conclusion of the six-month consultation period, the above change is implemented, the market will be informed well in advance of the date of implementation.

-If implemented, for the trial period, which would last at least for one year, the Metal Bulletin low-grade cobalt range on Wednesdays and Fridays will be based on the London Metal Exchange official cash cobalt bid/ask prices on Wednesdays and Fridays.
+If implemented, for a trial period of at least one year the Metal Bulletin low-grade cobalt range on published on Wednesdays and Fridays will be based on the London Metal Exchange official cash cobalt price on Wednesdays and Fridays.

 An implementation date of January 2, 2015 is proposed.